 Scheduling Qualifying Exams

 PLEASE READ AND UNDERSTAND THIS PROCESS.
 EXAM BOOKINGS THAT FALL OUTSIDE OF THE GUIDELINES BELOW WILL NOT BE ACCEPTED

 PhD qualifying exams must take place within a two-week window.
 Then, in order to give your committee time to read and evaluate your exams, the oral examination, also called the defense, must take place between seven and fourteen days after the last qualifying exam.
 Because you will need to coordinate the schedules of several professors for the oral examination, you need to schedule backwards.

 THINK AHEAD.
 In the example below, a defense date in May might require action in March.
 The earlier you can schedule, the better.

-- Choose your dates and book your exams using the form on this page.
-You must book at least two weeks before your first exam.
-Depending on your exam dates, that could be more than a month before your defense.
-For example, if your first exam is April 12, you must book by March 29.
-If it is already April 1st when you sit down to make your bookings, you can still have your defense on May 3, but your first exam can't be any earlier than April 15.
+Choose your dates and book your exams using the form on this page.
+You must book at least one month before your first exam.
+Depending on your exam dates, that could be two months before your defense.
+For example, if your first exam is April 12, you must book by March 12.

 Any papers that you write in lieu of proctored exams will be due to the Exam Coordinator on the same day as the latest proctored exam.
 If you are writing any papers, factor your writing needs into your exam planning.

 You may book exams on Friday evenings, Saturdays, or Sundays, but any exams taken on weekends may not be delivered to your committee until the following business day.